dmitry-korolev/remeal/README.md

 ![Alt text](/example.png?raw=true "Screenshot")

-## Installation
+## Usage
+Installation process includes two simple steps:

 1. Clone this repo and deploy anywhere.
-Don't forget to `npm run start` it.
+Don't forget to `npm run build&& npm run start` it (hint: `now` will do it automatically).
-2. There are two ways to connect to the control panel:
+2. Connect your presentation to the control panel.
+There are two ways to do that:
+    1. Visit remeal deployment and drag the huge `Remeal` link to the bookmarks panel.
+Then open your presentation and press the bookmarklet.
+Presentation will be connected to the control panel automatically.
-    1. Build remeal locally (`npm run build`), copy `plugin/remeal.js` to your presentation and add it as a dependency:
+    2. OR build remeal locally (`npm run build`), copy `plugin/remeal.js` to your presentation and add it as a dependency:
         ```js
         Reveal.initialize({
           ...otherConfigOptions,